Reijix/tulip/README.md

 # every application is in prefix notation, so even built-ins like add need to be written in prefix notation.
 # there is no list of built-in functions yet.
 ten = add 5 5;

-# lambda abstraction
-# lambdas are written in the usual style, as of right now a lambda can only take one argument (so you need to chain lambdas).
-plusOne = \x -> add x 1

 # identifier
 x = nil;